nhoyt/copy-page-link/README.md

 ## About the Notification Popup

-When the Copy Link toolbar button is activated, the extension displays a popup notification window that, by default, will close automatically after a few seconds.
+When the Copy Page Link toolbar button is activated, the extension displays a popup notification window that, by default, will close automatically after a few seconds.